samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 **Elemental Compulsion.** While wearing the ring, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to try to compel an Elemental you see within 60 feet of yourself.
 The Elemental makes a DC 18 Wisdom saving throw.
 On a failed save, the Elemental has the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition until the start your next turn, and you determine what it does with its move and action on its next turn.

-***Elemental Focus.*** While wearing the ring, you benefit from additional properties corresponding to the ring’s linked Elemental Plane:
+***Elemental Focus.*** While wearing the ring, you benefit from additional properties corresponding to the ring's linked Elemental Plane:

 **Air.** You know Auran, you have Resistance to Lightning damage, and you have a Fly Speed equal to your Speed and can hover.

 **Earth.** You know Terran, and you have Resistance to Acid damage.
-Terrain composed of rubble, rocks, or dirt isn’t [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain) for you.
+Terrain composed of rubble, rocks, or dirt isn't [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain) for you.
 In addition, you can move through solid earth or rock as if those areas were [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain) without disturbing the matter through which you pass.
 If you end your turn in solid earth or rock, you are shunted out to the nearest unoccupied space you last occupied.

 **Fire.** You know Ignan, and you have Immunity to Fire damage.